kirindenle/15_olcPGE/README.md

 checked on vs2017

 Usage:
-drag your bmp file to executable or pass it as argument in command prompt, left click on tiles to move.
+drag your picture to executable or pass it as argument in command prompt, left click on tiles to move.

+Theoreticaly can handle BMP, GIF, JPEG, PNG, TIFF, Exif, WMF, and EMF on Windows and PNG on Linux.

 This program uses olcPixelGameEngine: https://github.com/OneLoneCoder/olcPixelGameEngine